Birlingham Village Hall

-TERMS: ”We” means the Trustees of Birlingham Village Hall Trust
+TERMS: ”We” means the Trustees of Birlingham Village Hall.

-“You” means the person who signs the booking form.
+“You” means the hirer or person who signs the booking form on behalf of the hirer.

 YOUR HIRE